 TransBucegi is one of the most scenic drives in Romania

 TransBucegi is one of the most scenic drives in Romania.
-Along the road you will feel the need for higher elevation, even fresher air and sweeping landscapes you can soak in some of Romania's most breathtaking vistas without even leaving your car.
-It’s one of the famous Romanian high altitude roads.
+Along the road, you will feel the need for higher elevation, even fresher air, and sweeping landscapes where you can soak in some of Romania's most breathtaking vistas without even leaving your car.
+It’s one of the famous high-altitude roads in Romania.

 TransBucegi

-Tucked away on the south-central part of the country, the first 16.4 km (10.19 miles) of the road are totally paved.
-The TransBucegi road, also called Drumul Babelor, ends at 1.925m (6,315ft) above the sea level, on a parking lot.
-It’s a cul-de-sac road through a land which provides colorful flower and foliage displays as well as numerous hiking trails, that will lead you straight into the heart of nature.
+Tucked away in the south-central part of the country, the first 16.4 km (10.19 miles) of the road are totally paved.
+The TransBucegi road, also called Drumul Babelor, ends at 1,925m (6,315ft) above sea level, in a parking lot.
+It’s a cul-de-sac road through a land that provides colorful flower and foliage displays as well as numerous hiking trails, leading you straight into the heart of nature.
 Known as The Old Ladies Road, it is narrow and sinuous, close to The Old Ladies and The Sphinx – famous Romanian rock formations shaped by the wind.
 The journey is filled with road bends and hairpin curves, unveiling amazing views over the mountains.

-The last 7.2km (4.47) are on a brutally steep unpaved road through a protected area and therefore off limits to riders or drivers.
-The road is very steep, hitting a 10% of maximum gradient through some of the ramps.
-The elevation gain is 545 meters and the average gradient is 7.56%.
+The final 7.2km (4.47 miles) are on a brutally steep unpaved road through a protected area and therefore off-limits to riders or drivers.
+The road is very steep, with a maximum gradient of 10% through some of the ramps.
+The elevation gain is 545 meters, and the average gradient is 7.56%.
 The road ends at Costila Peak, a high mountain peak with a radio relay at the summit.